You want to change your habits?

-I review each day if I made it, how I did, how I feel, and if I need to change something: maybe I want to get more sleep and go to bed earlier or maybe I shouldn’t drink coffee after 4 pm.
-Perhaps I even failed and have to look at what I can do better tomorrow (8.).
+I review each day if I made it, how I did, how I feel, and if I need to change something: maybe I want to get more sleep and go to bed earlier or perhaps I shouldn’t drink coffee after 4 pm.
+Maybe I even failed and have to look at what I can do better tomorrow (8.).

 That’s it.
 If I can keep this up for a month, I will be waking up one hour earlier than I usually do.
 It’s time to party and celebrate (10.)!

-This works because you follow a system and if you work the system it works for you.
+This works because you follow a system and if you work the system, the system works for you.

 I believe in you.

 You can do it.
 Habit change is a skill.
 And you just learned how to do it.

 - Find a habit you want to change.